alptium/alptium.github.io/English/Loops.md

 int = i + 1; this should be read from right to left, which means  result   **i + 1;** put into a box **'i'**

-When we apply this operation in the system of loops (repeating) , the program will behave like this:
+When we apply this operation in the system of loops (repeating), the program will behave like this:

 1. If the value if box is 0, program is asking (checking the condition) if 0 < 4.
 As the statement is true, program will print value of people array with index 0.
 Previously, we determined that array of people with index number 0 has value 'Valentina', so that string will program print.

 2. After this, there is another circle of loop.
 Previous value of box “i” will be erased and there is a new value equal to 1. **while (i < 4)**.

-3. If the value if box is 1 program is asking (checking the condition) if 1 < 4.
+3. If the value of box is 1, program is asking (checking the condition) if 1 < 4.
 As the statement is true, program will print value of people array with index 1.
 Previously, we determined that array of people with index number 1 has value Marija, so that string will program print.

-4. If the value if box is 2 program is asking (checking the condition) if 2 < 4.
+4. If the value of box is 2, program is asking (checking the condition) if 2 < 4.
 As the statement is true, program will print value of people array with index 2.
 Previously, we determined that array of people with index number 2 has value Marko, so that string will program print.

 Program will repeat this operation until the following situation happens:

-5. If the value if box is 4program is asking (checking the condition) if 4< 4.
+5. If the value of box is 4, program is asking (checking the condition) if 4 < 4.
 As the statement is false, loops finishes here.
 This means that program has printed names of people which we determine to be in the array up to index 4.